chariot-dev/chariot/README.md

 `$ bash run-gui.sh`

+To run the core and the GUI in a single command, run the `run.sh` script.

 #### CLI
-Chariot's server can be interacted with within a terminal environment using utilities like curl.
+Chariot's server can be accessed via a terminal environment using utilities like curl.
-Below is an example usage to create a new network, add a device, and review that network and it's device configurations.
+Below is an example usage to create a new network, add a device, and review that network and its device configurations.

 ```
 (Creating a new network)